Watching the watchdogs: America’s reckoning with Israeli media manipulation

 “A soul-searching kind of change is going on,” the journalist said, “because we have to do better when reporting on race and ethnicity, especially in cases of violent incidents involving the police or military.
 Since 2020, we see the parallels between Black Lives Matter and Gaza very clearly.”

-In recent years, there have been many occasions when Israel was caught bending the truth or outright lying to hide from the world its crimes against Palestinians and violations of international law .
+In recent years, there have been many occasions when Israel was caught bending the truth or outright lying to hide from the world its crimes against Palestinians and violations of international law.

 After Palestinian-American journalist Shireen Abu Akleh was shot and killed during an Israeli raid in the Jenin refugee camp in the occupied West Bank in May 2022, for example, Israel claimed she was “hit by indiscriminate Palestinian gunfire” in an exchange of fire with Palestinian gunmen.
 Yet, in a matter of days, several independent investigations confirmed that she was killed in a targeted attack by an Israeli sniper.